elgiva-stephen/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task 11.
 Execute permissions to all subdirectories of current directory for owner, group owner and other users

 Task 12.
 Mkdir with permissions in working directory

+Task 13.
+Change group owner to school for file hello